Case Digest (G.R. No. 180235)

 Facts:

-- Petitioner’s Operation: Alta Vista Golf and Country Club is a non-stock, non-profit corporation operating a golf course in Cebu City.
+- Alta Vista Golf and Country Club (petitioner) is a non-stock, non-profit corporation operating a golf course in Cebu City.

-- Whether the power of judicial review over the validity of a local tax ordinance has been restricted by Section 187 of the LGC.
+- Whether Section 187 of the Local Government Code restricts judicial review of the validity of a local tax ordinance when pure questions of law are involved.

-- Whether the City of Cebu or any local government unit can validly impose amusement tax on golf courses.
+- Whether the City of Cebu or any local government unit can validly impose amusement tax on the act of playing golf by virtue of Section 42 of its Tax Ordinance.

 Ruling: